 For the runtime program, you always need pb.h

-for type declarations and pb_common.h/c
+declarations and pb_common.h/c

 or pb_decode.h/c